 26. Host a Fundraising Event – This is a way to give back even more to your community and meet some wonderful people at the same time.
 You could organize a race, a workshop, a raffle…just about anything you can think of to raise money for a good cause.
 You not only give back, but you also create more awareness about your company.
 Givers gain!

-27. Send Press Releases to the Media – A press release is a great way to get an interview with the print, radio and TV media Make sure your press release follows the proper format (there are books at the library on how to make a press release).
+27. Send Press Releases to the Media – A press release is a great way to get an interview with the print, radio and TV media.
+Make sure your press release follows the proper format (there are books and online lessons on how to make a press release).
 Follow up with phone calls and ask if your press release was received and if you can answer any questions.
 Stay in touch with editors or reporters and let them know that you are a resource if they ever need information related to your expertise.

 28. Offer an On-line Newsletter – An on-line newsletter via email is a wonderful way to give value to people, share your knowledge, spotlight your expertise and promote your business.
 Don’t expect immediate return on your investment.
 What you can expect is that people will get to know who you are and may eventually use your services.
 Be sure to ask first if they want to subscribe.